James Dasaolu

-James Dasaolu (born 5 September 1987) is a retired British track and field athlete who specialised in the 100 metres.
-He was the 2014 European champion over the distance.
+Oyeyemi Olugbenga Olatokunbo James Dasaolu (born 5 September 1987) is a retired British track and field athlete who specialised in the 100 metres.
 In July 2013, he became the second fastest Briton of all time after running a 100 m time of 9.91 seconds in the British Championships.
 In 2014 he won his first major title, claiming the gold medal in the 100 metres at the 2014 European Athletics Championships.

-Background
+Biography

-Born in south London to Nigerian parents, Dasaolu did not take up sprinting seriously until he was 18 when he began a leisure management degree at Loughborough.
+Born in south London to Nigerian parents, Dasaolu did not take up sprinting seriously until he was 17.

-Sprinting career

 Early career

 He began his career in competitive athletics relatively late, first competing in 2006; as a result he had a limited youth and junior career.
 However, having begun, Croydon Harrier Dasaolu made steady and significant improvements in his first few years; his 100 m personal best in 2006 was 10.75 seconds, then 10.33 seconds in 2007, and 10.26 seconds in 2008.